windsonR/vite-plugin-virtual-html/README.md

 ## Configuration

 ### pages
-config your project's all html file's path
+config your project's all html/template file's path

 it will be used for:
 + dev mode, it will intercept your html request, and response with html file in this config
 + build mode, inject into `build.rollupOptions.input`
-+ build mode, it will copy html file from you set in this config under dist,and delete the useless folder which store html file.
++ when you build, plugin will copy all your config pages to project ROOT, and when build finished, the copied HTML file will auto remove from project ROOT.
-+ if you want to use template system,you can send a object which contains `html` and `data` to render it.
-By default, it will return the html content that you code, but if you define a render function, it(html template) will render by your custom render function.
++ if you want to use template system,you can send a object which contains `template` and `data` to render it.
+By default, it will return the html content in your HTML/template file, when you define a render function, it(html template) will rendered by your custom render function.
 ```
+// all config
 {
+    // 1. directly input html/template path
-    index: '/src/index/index.html',
+    login1: '/src/index/index.html',
+    // 2. a object with template
-    login: {
+    login2: {
-      html: '/src/login/login.html', // if there is no data param, html must not have any template content
+      template: '/src/login/login.html', // if there is no data prop, the login.html must only contain HTML content
     },
+    // 3. a object with template and data, maybe with render
-    login1: {
+    login3: {
-      html: '/src/login1/login1.html',
+      template: '/src/login1/login1.html',
       data: {
         users: ['a', 'b', 'c']
+      },
+      // each page can have independent render function
+      // render(template, data){
+      //   return template
+      // }
     }
 }
-}
 ```

 **notice:**
-1. if your html page contains any template content(such as `<$= users.join(" | "); $>`), you **must** contain `html` and `data` at the same time.
+1. if your html page contains any template content(such as `<$= users.join(" | "); $>`), you **must** contain `template` and `data`.
+2. The `pages` options' `key` is the real HTML file after build
+3. The `pages` options' `key` and `value`/ `template` file's name can different.
+4. for example 1, you can access `login1.html` when `dev` mode, and it will generate a `login1.html` when build.

 ### indexPage